Who is this website for?

 You can keep a worm farm on your balcony, in your garage, bathroom or kitchen.
 You can give the fertiliser and worm castings you produce to a neighbour, friend or a nearby community garden.

 Alternatively, you can organise a compost bin or worm farm for your building’s common area.
 Discuss this with your neighbours then speak to your body corporate or strata manager to attain approval.
 You can then purchase your compost bin or worm farm for your block from our Waste Management office at 29 Sefton Road, Thornleigh.

 Can I join the I Dig Compost community if I don’t need a new compost bin or worm farm?

-Yes, contact us and ask to be added to our I Dig Compost community mailing list.
+Yes, contact us by phone 13 70 30 or email [email protected] and ask to be added to our I Dig Compost community mailing list.